EduSoMedia

 • Default Helvetica Segoe Georgia Times

-Teaching is a challenging job when we have focused on defined outcomes.
+Teaching is a challenging job when we focus on defined outcomes.
 There can always be a debate over the various dimensions of teaching and learning.
 What we avoid generally are the learning dimensions of education.

 • Blogs